 This is just a reflection of the larger Culture of Critique — it is precisely because Disney represents “Americana” that it is evil.
 While not a Nazi, Walt Disney was a fervent anti-Communist and gave favorable testimony to the House Un-American Activities Committee against Communists in the movie industry.

 As a contemporary political actor, the Disney Corporation hardly plays a positive role.
-After its founder’s death, Disney was taken over by Jews, and the corporation promotes the same kind of Cultural Marxist viewpoints and policies that every other studio does.
+After its founder’s death, Jewish executives eventually replaced the Disney family, and the corporation promotes the same kind of Cultural Marxist viewpoints and policies that every other studio does.
 Through its programming for children and “tweens,” Disney dresses up the Zeitgeist of the Kali Yuga for the next generation while churning out a menagerie of child stars turned celebrities like Miley Cyrus, Britney Spears, and Christina Aguilera that will poison the minds of white youth even as they poison themselves.

 Entire college classes are dedicated to analyzing (and condemning) the politics of race, class, and sexuality in Disney films.
 Dr. Virginia Bonner writes grimly that, in her class, students will learn that Disney movies are not “innocent” or simple “entertainment.”
 Professor Andi Stern in her own class about “Deconstructing Disney” complains about the lack of strong female characters in Disney movies.
 Occasionally, an illustration of “Deconstructing Disney Princesses” makes the rounds online.
 Of course, that hasn’t stopped complaints about how there were no black “princesses.”
 When they finally did include one, the movie bombed, and the Huffington Post dutifully complained it wasn’t good enough and probably racist.